 And right now, I think the center is going to go east of New Orleans.

-I know this is gonna sound like a stupid question, and I should know the answer to it.
+I should know the answer to it.

 I don't know how you can stop that no matter what you do because the water would just keep coming back, coming back.

-Uh, Katrina was not the worst case scenario.
+Katrina was not the worst-case scenario.

-The problem we have with this, uh as far as I'm concerned, is the last 12 hours to landfall, it may try to intensify quite rapidly.
+The problem we have with this, as far as I'm concerned, is the last 12 hours to landfall, it may try to intensify quite rapidly.

-Remember with how Harvey, it's not gonna it's not gonna intensify as fast as Harvey, but the same kind of parameters, October style, are there, and so we do worry about it.
+Remember with how Harvey, it's not going to intensify as fast as Harvey, but the same kind of parameters, October style, are there.

-It will be moving fast, though, so it has a limited amount of time to do that.
+So it has a limited amount of time to do that.

 I think the worst parts of this storm are going to be from the mouth of the Mississippi up to Mobile, Alabama.

-That area in there gets it worse, but part of it comes back into New Orleans, and if we shift it west another 30, 40 miles, it would be a worse storm for New Orleans.
+And if we shipped it west another 30, 40 miles, it would be a worse storm for New Orleans.

-The complicating factor in New Orleans, and I keep trying to get a handle on this, and I don't know exactly what what the story is with the pumps there.
+The complicating factor in New Orleans, and I keep trying to get a handle on this, and I don't know exactly what the story is with the pumps there.

 I know that they've been repairing the pumps and they've got to test them, but there have been a couple of big thunderstorms that have gone through New Orleans where there was a lot more flooding than normally occurred.